greysondn/morose-hacker/cpp/l10-docomment.md

 <a name="l10-syntax"></a>Basic Syntax
 =====================================

-The reason I didn't introduce *block comments* up to this point - despite the fact you may have seen othe tutorials and what not cover them alongside - is that *block comments* are used to do documentation comments for most documentation parsers.
+The reason I didn't introduce *block comments* up to this point - despite the fact you may have seen other tutorials and what not cover them alongside - is that *block comments* are used to do documentation comments for most documentation parsers.

 A block comment starts with a forward slash and an asterisk - `/*` - and ends with an asterisk and a forward slash `*/`.
 Everything between the two is a comment.